SuperEvilMegacorp/vainglory-assets/docs/_telemetry.md

 	}

 #### BuyItem
 When a player buys an item.
+Pro-Tip: Position will help you determine which shop was used to buy the item.

 	{
 		"time": "2017-06-26T04:59:47+0000",
 		"type": "BuyItem",
 		"payload": {